 American Heart Month Creates Awareness for Pre-Existing Conditions and Workers’ Compensation

 Valentine’s Day isn’t the only reason to think about “hearts” in February.
 February also brings awareness to heart disease as it has been coined American Heart Month.
 Heart disease doesn’t just affect those who are older; it can happen to anyone at any age.
 Annually, heart disease is attributed to 1 in 4 deaths in the United States.
-In addition, every 40 seconds someone in the U.S. suffers from a heart attack.
 These are staggering numbers that shouldn’t be taken lightly.
 The good news is that these numbers can be lowered by doing a few simple activities to create a healthier lifestyle and by always seeing a medical provider to monitor your health regularly.

 Document Pre-existing Conditions